Keyword Match Types: What Are Google Ads Match Types?

-When you are new to creating PPC campaigns in Google Ads, there is a lot of lingo that you need knowledge about so you don’t blow through your budget.
-The biggest area to be aware of is choosing the right match type for keywords that you are buying.
+When you are new to creating PPC campaigns in Google Ads, there are a lot of lingoes that you need knowledge about so you don’t blow through your budget.
+The biggest area to be aware of is choosing the right match type for the keywords that you are buying, as it is essential to understand keyword match types for SEO and Adwords.
+These match types will help you control when your ads show, as well as prevent unrelated ads from showing.

-There are three different types of keyword match types in Google Ads.
-You should have a mix of these types especially if you are starting a new campaign and want to see what keywords perform.
-However, be mindful of the amount of keywords by match type so you aren’t too open to any result with Broad or too restrictive with Exact.
+There are three different types of keyword match types in Google Ads, including negative exact match and negative phrase match keywords.
+You should have a mix of these types, especially if you are starting a new campaign and want to see what keywords perform.
+However, be mindful of the number of keywords by match type so you aren’t too open to any result with Broad or too restrictive with Exact.

 Let’s discuss the three match types and the pros and cons of each.